 If the capacity of 75 students is reached, a board meeting will be held to define and review enrollment caps for the grade levels going forward.

 No grade level will enroll more than 20 students per grade without special approval by the school board.
 This may require a special meeting of the board.

+C. Defining when a lottery is required: Applicants beyond the stated maximum enrollment must be accepted by lot.
+VCS will publish, including on its web site, a lottery procedure and process that will be used when accepting pupils by lot.

 D. Lottery Process: When the number of applications received exceeds available spots, a waiting list will be started.
 As spots become available, students with completed applications will be added in the following order: